 Elizabeth "Liz" Whalley Buono, RN, J.D., joined the MCV Foundation board in 2013.

 Liz received her B.S.N. from Boston College School of Nursing and earned her M.B.A. in executive management from St. John’s University College of Business Administration.
-She received her J.D. in health law and economics from George Mason University.
+She received her J.D. in health law and economics from George Mason University and is HCCA certified in healthcare compliance and healthcare research compliance.
+Hailing originally from New York, Liz has lived in the Richmond area with her husband and four children since 2003.
+She is deeply involved at the state level in children’s health issues and serves on several boards in support of that work including Early Impact Virginia, Families Forward Virginia and Virginia Center for Health Innovation.